yasutakatou/tfimport/README.md

 - TFIMPORTPATH

-With this definition, terraform and peco will be used in the specified path
+With this definition, terraform and peco will be used in the specified path<br>

-note) The default is the current directory.
+note) The default is the current directory.<br>

 ```
 export TFIMPORTPATH=/usr/bin